 One of the biggest pain points for brands is missing the conversation or complaint threads.

-Use Agorapulse to set up monitoring on key phrases and words associated with your crisis.
+Use Agorapulse to set up social media monitoring on key phrases and words associated with your crisis.

 You can easily listen to sentiment using your Agorapulse panel.